 Is your pet a danger to the wild animal babies?

-Yes, even if your pet has only a weak hunting instinct, caution is always better than indulgence.
+Yes, even if your pet has only a weak hunting behavior, caution is always better than indulgence.
 Because pregnant animals can no longer run as fast as they used to, they can be injured more easily and suffer miscarriages due to the shock.
 The young animals themselves are not yet safe on their little legs and therefore cannot flee fast enough.

 Just by sniffing at a young animal, it is possible that it is no longer accepted by its mother and starves to death.
 Therefore you should never touch wild animals!